Builders lined up for 2,000-home development in Midlothian - News Break

 Builders lined up for 2,000-home development in Midlothian

-The homebuilder lineup has been named and the first houses will be ready for move-in in early 2023 in a large, new masterplanned community southwest of Dallas.www.bizjournals.com

-The homebuilder lineup has been named and the first houses will be ready for move-in in early 2023 in a large, new masterplanned community southwest of Dallas.www.bizjournals.com
+The homebuilder lineup has been named and the first houses will be ready for move-in by early 2023 in a large, new master-planned community southwest of Dallas.
+Red Oak-based John Houston Homes, Plano-based Perry Homes, Dallas-based Highland Homes, Lewisville-based American Legend Homes and Irvine, Calif-based TriPointe Homes will be the initial builders in the $950 million, 2,000-plus home BridgeWater development in Midlothian, developer Hanover Property Co. announced this week.midlothian.bubblelife.com

 Comments / 0